 Blue Mountains, www.us.sydney.com/destinations/blue-mountains

 Far North Queensland is full of family-friendly spots but Cairns is probably the most accessible, with its international airport and plethora of accommodation options.
 The city is home to bustling markets, the Cairns Skyrail, and great beaches only a stone's throw from the world’s largest coral reef.
-One of the seven natural wonders of the world, the Great Barrier Reef stretches for over 2000 kilometres along the north-eastern coast of Australia.
-As well as being one of the most famous snorkelling and diving spots in the world, it's home to thousands of species of marine life - many of which you won't find anywhere else on Earth.
-To explore the reef you can stay in Cairns and book a day trip, or set yourself up on one the many islands, from The Whitsundays to the Northern Islands.
+One of the seven natural wonders of the world, the Great Barrier Reef stretches for over 2000 kilometers along the northeastern coast of Australia.
+As well as being one of the most famous snorkeling and diving spots in the world, it's home to thousands of species of marine life - many of which you won't find anywhere else on Earth.
+To explore the reef you can stay in Cairns and book a day trip, or set yourself up on one of the many islands, from The Whitsundays to the Northern Islands.
 While many like to get up close and personal with the reef, one of the best ways to appreciate its vastness and sheer beauty is from the air.

 Great Barrier Reef, www.cairnsgreatbarrierreef.org.au

 There are plenty of fun things to do for families in Canberra, Australia’s Capital city.
 Whether it’s visiting one of the many museums, a simple pleasure like rolling down Capital Hill and seeing the parliament buildings, or treating the whole family to brunch at one of Australia’s best concentration of cafes.
 You can take a tour of Parliament House and see where all the country's important decisions are made.
 But this little city offers more than just politics.
-As the nation's capital Canberra is also home to the National Library, The National Gallery of Australia, and the National Science and Technology Center, each with great facilities for families.
+As the nation's capital, Canberra is also home to the National Library, The National Gallery of Australia, and the National Science and Technology Center, each with great facilities for families.

 Parliament House, www.aph.gov.au/Visit_Parliament

 Outdoorsy kids will love it here!
-Considered one of Australia’s best wildlife experiences, Kangaroo Island offers miles of striking natural landscapes and pristine scenery, brilliant local cuisine, small batch wines and a leisurely way of life.
+Considered one of Australia’s best wildlife experiences, Kangaroo Island offers miles of striking natural landscapes and pristine scenery, brilliant local cuisine, small-batch wines and a leisurely way of life.
 The kids will love the baby sea lions and the Koalas!
 Stay the night in one of the island's amazing accommodations, and watch the stars at night twinkling above.

 Kangaroo Island, www.tourkangarooisland.com.au

 Phillip Island is a magical place where you and the kids can watch penguins in their natural habitat.
-Take a hike around the main headland and watch the birds and penguins on the mountain side.
+Take a hike around the main headland and watch the birds and penguins on the mountainside.
 The view is quite spectacular.
 As dusk comes in, go to the beach and simply wait.
 You’ll start to see these amazing little animals come in from the sea, follow them as they waddle down the beach to the edge of the mountain, looking for a place to sleep for the night.